-Clinical Cuidalina Decemmendations Clinical Guideline Recommendations An ongoing support program for weight loss of 7% of body weight and an increase in physical activity to ≥150 minutes/week of moderate activity, should be encouraged in patients with impaired glucose tolerance, impaired fasting glucose, or an HbA{1c} 5.7 to 6.4%.
-Metformin therapy for prevention of type 2 diabetes may be considered in patients with impaired glucose tolerance, impaired fasting glucose, or an HbA{1c} 5.7 to 6.4%, especially for those with a body mass index >35 kg/m2, age <60 years, and women with prior gestational diabetes mellitus.
-Glycemic goals in adults Lowering HbA {1c} to below or around 7.0% has been shown to reduce microvascular complications of diabetes, and if implemented soon after the diagnosis of diabetes is associated with long term reduction in macrovascular disease.
-A reasonable HbA {1c} goal for many nonpregnant adults is <7.0%. • It may be reasonable for providers to suggest more stringent HbA {1c} goals (<6.5%) for selected patients, if this can be achieved without significant hypoglycemia or other adverse effects of treatment.
-Such patients may include those with short duration of diabetes, long life expectancy, and no significant cardiovascular disease.
-Conversely, less stringent HbA{1c} goals (<8.0%) may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular complications, extensive comorbid conditions, and those with longstanding diabetes in whom the general goal is difficult to attain despite diabetes self-management education, appropriate glucose monitoring, and effective doses of multiple glucose-lowering agents including insulin.
-Pharmacologic and overall approaches to treatment-type 1 diabetes Recommended therapy consists of the following components: Use of multiple dose insulin injections (three to four injections per day of basal and pre-prandial insulin) or continuous subcutaneous (SC) insulin infusion therapy.
+Clinical Guideline Recommendations Although the evidence for HbA{1c} lowering is less strong in children, teens, and younger adults, continuous glucose monitoring may be helpful in these groups.
+Success correlates with adherence to ongoing use of the device.
+Continuous glucose monitoring may be a supplemental tool to self-monitoring of blood glucose in those with hypoglycemia unawareness and/or frequent hypoglycemic episodes.
+HbA{1c} Perform the HbA{1c} test at least two times a year in patients who are meeting treatment goals (and who have stable glycemic control).
+Perform the HbA{1c} test quarterly in patients whose therapy has changed or who are not meeting glycemic goals.
+Use of point-of-care testing for HbA{1c} provides the opportunity for more timely treatment changes.
+Glycemic goals in adults Lowering HbA{1c} to below or around 7.0% has been shown to reduce microvascular complications of diabetes, and if implemented soon after the diagnosis of diabetes is associated with long-term reduction in macrovascular disease.
+Therefore, a reasonable HbA{1c} goal for many nonpregnant adults is <7.0%.
+Providers might reasonably suggest more stringent HbA{1c} goals (such as <6.5%) for selected individual patients, if this can be achieved without significant hypoglycemia or other adverse effects of treatment.
+Appropriate patients might include those with short duration of diabetes, long life expectancy, and no significant CVD.
+Less stringent HbA{1c} goals (such as <8.0%) may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular complications, extensive comorbid conditions, and those with long-standing diabetes in whom the general goal is difficult to attain despite diabetes self-management education, appropriate glucose monitoring, and effective doses of multiple glucose-lowering agents including insulin.
+Pharmacologic and overall approaches to treatment-type 1 diabetes Recommended therapy consists of the following components: Use of multiple dose insulin injections (three to four injections per day of basal and pre-prandial insulin) or continuous subcutaneous insulin infusion therapy.
 Matching prandial insulin to carbohydrate intake, pre-meal blood glucose, and anticipated activity.
-For many patients, use of insulin analogs to reduce hypoglycemic risk.
-Pharmacologic and overall approaches to treatment-type 2 diabetes At the time of diagnosis, initiate metformin therapy along with lifestyle interventions, unless metformin is contraindicated.
-In newly diagnosed patients with markedly symptomatic and/or elevated blood glucose levels or HbA{1c}, consider insulin therapy, with or without additional agents, from the onset.
-If noninsulin monotherapy at maximal tolerated dose does not achieve or maintain the HbA {1c} target over three to six months, add a second oral agent, a glucagon-like peptide-1 (GLP-1) receptor agonist, or insulin.
-Page 1996 of the progressive peture of three 2 displaces insuling the representations.
-Because of the progressive nature of type 2 diabetes, insulin therapy is eventually indicated for many patients with type 2 diabetes.
-American Diabetes Key points Association/ European Glycemic targets and glucose-lowering therapies must be individualized.
-Association for the Study of Diabetes: Diet, exercise, and education remain the foundation of any type 2 diabetes treatment program.
+For most patients (especially with hypoglycemia), use insulin analogs.
+For patients with frequent nocturnal hypoglycemia and/or hypoglycemia unawareness, use of sensor-augmented low glucose suspend threshold pump may be considered.
+Pharmacologic and overall approaches to treatment-type 2 diabetes Metformin, if not contraindicated and if tolerated, is the preferred initial pharmacological agent for type 2 diabetes.
+In newly diagnosed type 2 diabetic patients with markedly symptomatic and/or elevated blood glucose levels or HbA{1c}, consider insulin therapy,